Quicklist: Heat Pumps

-We all know that comfort is an important part of life.
-But the reality is, most of us have price constraints on what we can afford.
-In addition, concerns about the environment leave us looking for more efficient ways to insulate ourselves from the harsh external world.
+We all know that comfort is an important part of life, but the reality is, most of us have price constraints on what we can afford.
+In addition, concerns about the environment leave us looking for more efficient ways to insulate ourselves from the external world.

 The heating and cooling of our workplaces and homes are an important part of our lives.
 However, the impact of burning fossil fuels is becoming a huge issue that potentially threatens humanity.
 As such, an entire industry of people searching for alternatives is thriving.

-While we wait for the cold-fusion heating systems of the future, there are some more efficient options available today.
-Heat pumps are one of the most promising options to traditional heating and cooling.
+While we wait for the cold-fusion heating systems of the future, there are some efficient alternatives already available today.
+Heat pumps are one of the most promising installation options replacing traditional heating and cooling systems.

 What Are Heat Pumps?